 Projects should be done in groups of two.

-You should strongly consider using either Subversion, CVS, or Git to perform source code control for your project and the paper you write describing it.
-I suggest Git.
+You should strongly consider using either Subversion or CVS to perform source code control for your project and the paper you write describing it.
+I suggest Subversion.

 I also strongly suggest writing your course project report using LaTeX.
 It is the de-facto tool in which most CS research papers are written.
 While it has a bit of start up cost, it's much easier to collaboratively write complex research papers using LaTeX than using word.

-The most popular network simulators are ns-2, ns-3 and Opnet. ns-2 and ns-3 are free and CSD has some licenses for Opnet. ns-2 is quite old and is quite dated, expecially for wireless. ns-3 is rapidly gaining in popularity.
+The most popular network simulators are ns-2 and Opnet. ns-2 is free, and CSD has some licenses for Opnet.

 Emulab is a network emulation environment at the University of Utah.
 It provides racks of machines and programmable switches that can be configured to form mostly-arbitrary network topologies, with controllable delay and loss between nodes.
 It's a great way to test real programs in repeatable conditions or at scales that you can't get on your own.